Washington State Off-Grid Laws: An In-Depth Guide

 Is Living Off-Grid Legal in Washington State?

 Living off-grid in Washington State is legal.
-However, along with Oregon, the state has some very strict land-use laws designed to protect the environment.
+However, along with Oregon, the state has very strict land-use laws designed to protect the environment.

 While these laws generally don’t make it illegal to live off-grid, they do put severe limits on what you can do on your property.
 Whether it’s a compost toilet or a new shed on your property, you’ll need a permit for virtually everything.